 Manhunt continues for asylum seeker released from prison by mistake

-Hadush Gerberslasie Kebatu had been jailed for the sexual assault of a 14-year-old girl.
+Hadush Gerberslasie Kebatu had been jailed for the sexual assault of a 14-year-old girl in Essex.

 The manhunt is continuing for an asylum seeker who was accidentally released from where he was serving time for sexually assaulting a 14-year-old girl.